-The real estate market is competitive -- especially if you’re in the single-family game.
-With inventory at record lows on these properties, the sector is now more competitive than ever, and investors everywhere are finding it hard to not only find great deals -- but to even find properties in the first place.
+The real estate market is competitive -- especially if you're in the single-family game.
+With inventory at record lows on these properties, the sector is now more competitive than ever.
+And investors everywhere are finding it hard to locate not only great deals but also properties in the first place.

-One move that might be able to give you a leg up is attending a real estate school.
-By attending real estate school and securing your real estate license, you could gain early access to up-and-coming properties, speed up the deals you do find, and, most importantly, make more cash in the process.
+One move that could possibly give you a leg up is to attend a real estate school.
+By going to school to secure your real estate license, you could gain early access to up-and-coming properties, speed up the deals you do find, and most importantly, make more cash in the process.

 But as with anything, the move's not without drawbacks.
 Are you on the fence about attending real estate school as an investor?
 Let's dig in deeper.